vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 #### A few notes before we start

-The code below was written and executed on Linux (Linux Mint 18.3), but the code is OS-agnostic; it should work as well in other environments, with little or no modification.
+The code below was written and executed on Linux (Linux Mint 18.3 64-bit), but the code is OS-agnostic; it should work as well in other environments, with little or no modification.

-In this post I use an [example PCAP file]( https://github.com/vnetman/pcap-files/raw/master/example-01.pcap) captured on my computer.
+In this post I use an [example pcap file]( https://github.com/vnetman/pcap-files/raw/master/example-01.pcap) captured on my computer.

 #### Step 1: Program skeleton

 Build a skeleton for the program.
 This will also serve to check if your Python installation is OK.

-Use the `argparse` module to get the PCAP file name from the command line.
+Use the `argparse` module to get the pcap file name from the command line.
 If your argparse knowledge needs a little brushing up, you can look at my [argparse recipe book](https://vnetman.github.io/vnetman-blog/argparse-recipes/2018/04/21/python-3-argparse-recipe-book.html), or at any other of the dozens of tutorials on the web.

 {% highlight python %}
 import argparse